Summer! A time for lazy days, sand between the toes, running through the sprinklers and... reading poetry.

 Contemporary Summer Poems for Kids (and Families!)

 All kids everywhere will relate to these contemporary poems that speak to their own experiences.
 I had such a hard time narrowing the choices down!
-Click on the title and author of the poem to read it in full.
+The link in the title and author of the poem to read it in full.
 Because of copyright laws, I can't republish them all here.

 It's almost May"Firefliy" by Jacquine Woodson